 MSc in Quantitative Economics

 The course prepares students for PhD-level study in economics or obtaining employment as a professional economist in jobs requiring the application of analytical methods to economic problems.
-Students have the ability to switch after first term to our MSc in Applied Economics, which includes the option of a summer internship.
+Students may switch to our MSc in Applied Economics after first term, which includes the option of a summer internship.

 This programme features small group teaching from leading economists and a supportive environment.
 Masters students are an integral part of our School community, attending research seminars and receiving a wide range of supports to help them prepare for the research thesis element of their degree.